Smirow/msfs-navsystems-performance/README.md

 ## Not breaking features
 - Synthetic vision page and ability to toggle on/off on the G1000 and G3000 PFD
+- BARO setting as hectopacals for the G1000

 ## Installation
 Installation is really simple.
 You only have to download the main folder (with layout.json and manifest.json), we call it msfs-navsystems-performance but you can modify it.